 - What is the depth and surface area of the Saunders Pond?

 - What interesting find was made when archeological digs were done?

 (Email the above answers to the cache owner.
 Please do not post them in your log.)

 2. Optional - Please feel free to take a picture of yourself or your group standing near/beside one of the many ponds in the area and post it with your log.
 If possible, add the name of the pond that you are standing near in the picture.
 You will see from the information board that there are many ponds from which you could choose to photograph.

 Please stay on the trails, there is no need to bushwhack.

-Please note that if you do not email the answers to the Earthcache questions within a reasonable amount of time, I will delete your post.
-To log Earthcaches you are required to answer questions instead of signing a log book.
+Please note that if you do not email the answers to the Earthcache questions within a reasonable amount of time, I will delete your Found log.
+To "find" Earthcaches you are required to answer questions instead of signing a log book.
 Just visiting the site is not considered good enough.
 Thank you.